dmarcous/dDBGSCAN/README.md

      the smallest cell area >= 16ε .
   4. isNeighbourInstances - expandable filtering function for enabling extending the clustering phase into multiple dimensions.
 Defaults to True.
+     Input using an integer code of a function given the translator : com.github.dmarcous.ddbgscan.core.CoreConfig.NEIGHBOUR_SIMILARITY_EXTENSION_FUNCTION_TRANSLATOR

 ## Requirements